Terms of use and safety notice

 The website, the Facebook groups connected to Voluntouring and all related channels function mainly as noticeboards where people share opportunities and experiences.
 We neither endorse nor guarantee any of the opportunities listed on our platforms.

 Volunteering, especially abroad, involves risks and uncertainties.
-The safety and well-being of both volunteers and hosts are their own responsibility.
+Volunteers and hosts remain responsible for their own safety, well-being, decisions and arrangements.

 Voluntouring.org is not liable for any damages, losses, inconveniences or problems arising from: